Neema-sheby/lets-unite/README.md

 * [Design and Implementation](#Design-and-Implementation)

 ## Objective:
 Design and develop a social media website where people can send/receive messages, get notifications, post messages/images/video, like posts, send/receive friend requests, and also, search for friends, add profile picture/ background image.
-This project was completed as part of a course: Build a Social Network from Scratch: JavaScript PHP + MySQL.
+This project was completed as part of a course: Build a Social Network from Scratch: JavaScript, PHP and MySQL.

 ## Design and Implementation: